IISC-GROUP-5/Data_Miners/README.md

 ---

 ## Acknowledgments
-This work was guided by Prof. Sashikumaar Ganesan as part of the CCE-2024 AI & Machine Learning curriculum at IISc Bangalore.
-We thank the faculty and peers for their invaluable feedback.
+This project was developed under the guidance of Prof. Sashikumaar Ganesan at IISc Bangalore as part of the CCE-2024 curriculum.
+Special thanks to the faculty and peers for their valuable feedback.

 ---